asteinhebel/DMfromEGs/README.md

 Suitable sources for analysis must:
 - Be >15deg above the galactic plane
-- Not fall within 1deg of a known radio galaxy (from 2MRS catalog)
+- Not fall within 0.1deg of a known radio galaxy (from 2MRS catalog)
-- Not fall within 1deg of a known blazar (from BZCAT catalog)
+- Not fall within 0.1deg of a known blazar (from BZCAT catalog)
+- Not fall within 0.1deg of a known gamma ray source (from Fermi 4FGL-2DL catalog)

 ## Two input EG catalogs:
 - ``KH" from Kormendy and Ho (<https://arxiv.org/pdf/1304.7762.pdf>)